HILOK/DCS_NOTAM/README.md

 A bug list features all things that remain to be corrected, f.ex. graphical issues/missing sounds, and things that may not be in line with their real counterpart, whether or not those things are impeding basic functionality.
 Also the HIL presents relevant defects in a more systematic form than the bugs sections in ED's forums.

 **What should go into the HIL?**
-Only items that would prevent a specific task to be performed as expected, or essential features that are completely broken/missing.
+Only items or essential features that are originally part of the module modeled, but are broken or completely missing (that would prevent a specific task to be performed as expected).
 Also a workaround, if available.
 The source should ideally provide a link to a discussion thread that allows easy tracking of the defect's current state
 **Reference: official game manual or Chuck's guides** (i think there is no point in browsing through real life docs, and listing everything that's missing in the game).

 **How could this be done?**